St Michael’s Line – Earth Energies or Coincidence?

 A Form Of Earth Energy Or A Coincidence?

-Just like the rest of the ley lines, there is no solid and definite scientific evidence to show and prove that this alignment was indeed meaningful and planned that makes the claim pseudoscientific yet typically reported at some sites.
 Luca Amendola, a physicist, noted that the sites’ deviation from the loxodrome that supposedly links them ranges from 14 kilometers to 42 kilometers.
-This alignment is probably a mere coincidence due to Europe’s high density of different religious buildings as well as due to St. Michael’s prominence in Christianity.
+This alignment is probably a mere coincidence due to Europe’s high density of religious buildings, as well as St. Michael’s prominence in Christianity.

 About the author